iaifi/iaifi.github.io/summer-workshop.md

 **Registration is now open.
 The registration fee is $200 and includes a Workshop dinner.**
 {:.info}

+**Interested in submitting a contributed talk or poster?
+[Submit here](https://app.smartsheet.com/b/form/d5398d0a865a457794ead604c4d61e84) by Monday, June 24, 2024 to be considered.
+Submissions will be reviewed on a rolling basis.**
+{:.info}

 [Register for the Summer Workshop](https://buy.stripe.com/8wMdSy0Nh5iv9OMbIU){:.button.button--outline-primary.button--pill.button--lg}

 * **The 2024 Summer Workshop will be held August 12–16, 2024**